florinn/restr/README.md

 RestError error = RestExceptionMapper.getRestError(exception);
 ```

-** Note: **
+> **Note:**

-- `RestExceptionMapperProvider` is a JAX-RS exception mapper available to use in your project.
+> - `RestExceptionMapperProvider` is a JAX-RS exception mapper available to use in your project.
 This exception mapper considers the innermost exception when trying to match a REST error.
-- to be able to pass a `code` value to the `RestExceptionMapperProvider`, you may subclass any custom exception from the provided `BaseException` or `BaseRuntimeException`
+> - to be able to pass a `code` value to the `RestExceptionMapperProvider`, you may subclass any custom exception from the provided `BaseException` or `BaseRuntimeException`

 ### Build REST representations